dnsimple/dnsimple-support/content/articles/whois-privacy-blocks-transfer-email.md

 ---
+meta: Whois Privacy services often do not properly deliver transfer approval emails, and thus should be disabled before requesting a transfer.
 title: Whois Privacy may cause transfer approval emails to not be delivered
 excerpt: Whois Privacy services often do not properly deliver transfer approval emails, and thus should be disabled before requesting a transfer.
 categories: